NEW YEAR, NEW WRITING GOALS

 As a non-fiction writer, I’m most often drawn to the genre, but I do love historical novels and some contemporary novelists.
 If a book of this type is your ultimate goal, I highly recommend reading best-selling authors Kathleen Kent, Stephenie Meyer and Suzanne Collins.

-If you truly have your mind set on writing a book, this is likely the part of my “basics of ghostwriting” guide will no doubt be of interest.
+If you have your mind set on writing a book, this is likely the part of my ghostwriting guide that will be of keen interest.
 Let me start by saying that you can expect to get what you pay for.

 E-books aside, here’s what you can expect to pay a ghostwriter to write your book: